rc-github-2124/DataSci/README.md

-# Data Science Project
+# Data Science

-I worked on this Project during my Intership in AI Variant
+I worked on this assignments during my Intership in AI Variant

 ## Tech Stack